BlockchainCommons/GordianServer-macOS/README.md

 1. Install [*Xcode*](https://itunes.apple.com/id/app/xcode/id497799835?mt=12).
 2. [Create](https://developer.apple.com/programs/enroll/) a free Apple developer account.
 3. Link your GitHub account
-   - In *XCode*, click "XCode" > "preferences" and choose the "Accounts" tab.
+   - In *Xcode*, click "Xcode" > "preferences" and choose the "Accounts" tab.
    - Click "+" to link a new account.
    - Choose "GitHub".
    - Enter your GitHub credentials.
-4. On [this GitHub repo](https://github.com/BlockchainCommons/GordianServer-macOS), click "Clone and Download" > "Open in XCode".
+4. On [this GitHub repo](https://github.com/BlockchainCommons/GordianServer-macOS), click "Clone and Download" > "Open in Xcode".
-   - If "Open in XCode" does not show up as an option, try refreshing your browser's view of the GitHub repo
+   - If "Open in Xcode" does not show up as an option, try refreshing your browser's view of the GitHub repo
    - If that doesn't work, you can instead download a clone via "Source Control > Clone" within XCode.
-5. When *XCode* launches, press the "play" button in the top left.
+5. When *Xcode* launches, press the "play" button in the top left.
    - If you had to download the clone by hand from within XCode, you'll likely need to navigate to the `xcodeproj` file in the `Xcode` directory.

 ### Dependencies

-- macOS v10.15 Catalina (may work on earlier versions, not tested yet)
+- macOS 10.10 Yosemite (not yet tested on versions older then Mojave but it should work)
 - ~320 GB of free space for a full mainnet node with txindex; or ~30 GB for a full testnet3 node; or substantially less if the full node is pruned.
 - In order to install *Bitcoin Core* and *Tor* on your behalf, *GordianServer-macOS* uses *Brew* and *XCode Command Line Tools*, these will be automatically downloaded and installed for you within the app using a popular well reviewed open sourced script called *Strap*, you can read more about *Strap* [here](https://github.com/MikeMcQuaid/strap/blob/master/README.md).
 In addition to installing *Brew* and *XCode Command Line Tools*, *Strap* also sets up your Macbook for best security practices; including full disc encryption with *FileVault*, enables *macOS Firewall* and disables *Java* for better security among others.